-The Department of Energy (DOE) invites all DOE SBIR/STTR Phase I Awardees from FY 2006 to submit Phase II grant applications.
-The Department may also reconsider previously submitted, peer-reviewed, high ranking Phase II grant applications from FY 2005.
+The Department of Energy (DOE) invites all DOE SBIR/STTR Phase I Awardees from FY 2009 to submit Phase II grant applications.
+The Department may also reconsider previously submitted, peer-reviewed, high ranking Phase II grant applications from FY 2008.
 However, this is only at the discretion and request of the DOE Project Officer.
 Those applicants do not have an opportunity to reapply.
-If a previously submitted application is selected for funding, the applicant would have an opportunity to determine if they are still interested and able to pursue the Phase II research project.
+If a previously submitted application is selected for funding, the applicant would be given an opportunity to determine if he/she is still interested and able to pursue the Phase II research project.

-The purpose of Phase II is to perform the research and development required to meet the DOE objectives stated in the technical topic of the Phase I funding notice.
+The purpose of Phase II is to perform the research and development required to meet the DOE objectives stated in the technical topic of the Phase I Funding Opportunity Announcement (FOA).
 In addition, it is intended that the small business grantee would be in a position to pursue commercial applications of the R&D at the end of Phase II.
-In many cases, Phase II results in a prototype product or a working process that can be demonstrated to a potential investor or customer (either in the private sector or in the Federal government, including DOE).
+In many cases, Phase II results in a prototype product or a working process that can be demonstrated to a potential investor or customer (either in the private sector or in the Federal government, including the Department of Energy).

-This funding notice is supplemental to the FY 2006 SBIR/STTR Phase I Funding Notice (DE-FG01-05ER05-28); therefore, general information already provided in the FY 2006 Notice also applies to this Phase II process.
-If a conflict arises, this Phase II Notice will govern.
+This FOA is supplemental to the FY 2009 SBIR/STTR Phase I FOA (DE-PS02-08ER08-34); therefore, general information already provided in the FY 2009 FOA also applies to this Phase II process.
+If a conflict arises, this Phase II FOA will govern.